History

 8th July 1890

-The Committee consists of 63 members including 6 Councillors from Lancashire and representatives from the 12 County Boroughs including inland counties such as Bolton, Burnley, Oldham, Rochdale and Salford.
-In addition there are, 3 representatives of the Boards of Salmon Conservators for the 3 main rivers Kent, Lune and Dee and 23 representatives from the Board of Trade.
+The Committee consists of 63 members including six councillors from Lancashire and representatives from the 12 county boroughs including inland counties such as Bolton, Burnley, Oldham, Rochdale and Salford.
+In addition there are three representatives of the Boards of Salmon Conservators for the three main rivers the Kent, Lune and Dee and 23 representatives from the Board of Trade.

 First Committee Meeting Held